feflow/feflow-site/docs/guide/README.md

 ## What is Feflow

-Feflow (pronounced /ˈfefləʊ/) is a **front-end flow and rule tool** to improve engineering efficiency.
-The latest version is v0.15.8, and is hosted on Github: [feflow](https://github.com/feflow/feflow).
+Feflow (pronounced /ˈfefləʊ/) is a **front-end flow and rule tool** to improve engineering efficiency., and is hosted on Github: [feflow](https://github.com/feflow/feflow).
 At present, it has been used in many application, such as Now, Huayang Live, Huayang Friends, Mobile QQ Near Hand, Group Video, Group Gift, Huiyin, Tencent Myapp, Penguins and etc. With 80+ WEB/IOS/Andriod stable users, the cumulative production project reached 240+.

 Feflow refers to the thinking of Pipeline and divides work into five steps: init, develop, build, test, deploy.
 And corresponding to five basic commands: init, dev, build, test and deploy.